 Lisette Garcia, University of Chicago

-Lisette Garcia, a Chicago native with a deep-rooted connection to her Hispanic-majority Belmont Cragin community, is currently pursuing her MSW ?? at the University of Chicago's Crown Family School of Social Work Policy, and Practice.
-Lisette’s academic journey began with a full-tuition Posse Leadership scholarship to Carleton College, where she completed a BA with ?? double-major in Religion and Psychology.
+Lisette Garcia, a Chicago native with a deep-rooted connection to her Hispanic-majority Belmont Cragin community, is currently pursuing her MSW at the University of Chicago's Crown Family School of Social Work Policy, and Practice.
+Lisette’s academic journey began with a full-tuition Posse Leadership scholarship to Carleton College, where she completed a BA with a double-major in Religion and Psychology.

 After graduation, Lisette spent six years as an administrative assistant in a high-volume community health facility where she managed the equitable distribution of expedited referrals to providers.
 Lisette has also worked extensively in educational settings, teaching ESL classes to Spanish-speaking immigrants, working with high school students to improve their understanding of algebra, and providing support to children of all ages.